The Pakistan Wedding Celebration and Ceremony

 There were times in Pakistan when people were people lived in little houses in underprivileged conditions.
 Their most prized possession was the cloth their daughter would wear on her wedding day.
 However, over the years, the wedding ceremonies have grown to a gargantuan extent with much attention given to every microscopic detail.
 It is not an unanticipated and startling development; as the metropolises have swelled with newer onsets and the progeny of old inhabitants have aged, betrothals are many and extra resplendent.

 The wedding is an insignia of culture, and the Pakistani culture, assaulted by years of war and demographic changes, stands altered.
-However, the recent Pakistani weddings, with resonating loyalty to traditions mainly imitated from Bollywood epics and is an effort to covers the beaches and the inequity in the society.
+However, the recent Pakistani weddings, with resonating loyalty to traditions mainly imitated from Bollywood epics, and is an effort to covers the breaches and the inequity in the society.
 Behind the concealed obligatory merriment lies a wavering social fabric that is different from its past and yet is also uncertain of its future.

 The big fat weddings have long been a South Asian assertion, and at present, the urban Pakistanis have started endorsing its grandiosity and ersatz romanticism with the artifice of Bollywood fabrications.
 There are glamorous actors and actresses, scriptwriters, set designers, music and choreography villains.
 The only difference, however, is that the fantasy and illusions of Bollywood creations are well recognized but the verbiage of the Pakistani wedding, its gloss over frayed families, its glorious re-enactment of filmic sagas maintains the impression of marriages being only as a joyful thing.
 The trend of extravagant wedding celebration has burdened the middle-class families and many of the customs practiced in Pakistan have no Islamic origins and are only been inspired and incorporated from the Hindu ethos.